plone/training/ttw/rapido.rst

 Create actions
 --------------

-An action is a regular element, but it is rendered as a button.
+An :dfn:`action` is a regular element, but it is rendered as a button.

 Its associated function in the Python file will be called when the user clicks on the button.